ludi317/dino-game/README.md

-My kindergartner son stumbled upon the Chrome Dino game one fine day when our internet went down (the game where the T-Rex jumps over cacti and ducks pterodactyls in the Chrome browser).
+My kindergartner son stumbled upon the [Chrome Dino game](https://en.wikipedia.org/wiki/Dinosaur_Game) one fine day when our internet went down.
 He was instantly hooked, and kept finding gaming websites to play the Dino game.

 I wasn’t thrilled about this new obsession.
 Site blockers and blacklists proved futile—he’d always find another site to play the game.
 Eventually, I won the battle with a DNS whitelist custom for his device.